All Episodes

 So you think here comes Donald Trump and he's doing things nobody's ever done before.

-He's running rings around the media, he's drawing huge crowds, he's doing it without campaigning for other people's money.
+He's doing it without campaigning for other people's money.

-He's not raising money, he's got no donors.
+He's got no donors.

-That's the biggest threat this party has yet that he's doing it without donors.
+That's the biggest threat this party has yet, that he's doing it without donors.

 They've got to stop that.